serhiykobyakov/pseudo_pixel_shift/README.md

 It is not a trivial task to distinguish which part of the laplacian variance is due to image sharpness and which is due to noise.
 For now I haven't find a reasonable solution to this problem.

-To supress the noise contribution to the laplacian variance I use iso-calibrated noise reduction prior to the variance estimation.
+To suppress the noise contribution to the laplacian variance I use iso-calibrated noise reduction prior to the variance estimation.
 It doesn't eliminate the problem completely but it works surprisingly well, so I trust the script with separating blurred images from sharp ones.

 The iso calibration is simply the sigma estimation which is used to denoise image.
 I made it empirically for my LG V30 camera's images, so if you have better camera - you may need to correct the sigma estimation routine.